metalll/ios-simple-voice-app-tutorial/README.md

 Of course, you’ll want a way to end the call.
 Open up **Main.storyboard** and create an outlet called 'callButton' from the call button.

 You will want to change the text of the call button when a call changes state.
-Open **CallScreenViewController.m**, add callButton to your @synthezise, and change the delegate methods:
+Open **CallScreenViewController.m**, add callButton to your @synthesize, and change the delegate methods:

 	- (void)callDidEstablish:(id<SINCall>)call {
 	    // Change to hangup when the call is connected